Natural drinks for a cool Summer

 7. Kokum juice

 Even though kokum(Garcinia indica, twin sister of Garcinia cambogia) is used for culinary purposes, the drink is not so popular in Kerala.
-Kokum/Malabar tamarind is used in Konkan region and also in Maharashtra, Gujarat, parts of Kerala and the Kannada region.
-It is a native of the Western ghats, hence it is known as Malabar tamarind.
-This type of tamarind has many therapeutic values and is used for weight loss ans acts as anti-oxidant, anti-inflammatory, anti-bacteria and anti-carcinogenic agent.
+Kokum/Malabar tamarind is used in Maharashtra, Gujarat, parts of Kerala and Karnataka.
+It is a native of the Western Ghats, hence it is known as Malabar tamarind.
+This type of tamarind has many therapeutic values and is used for weight loss and acts as anti-oxidant, anti-inflammatory, anti-bacteria and anti-carcinogenic agent.
 Read more about this on The Hindu article here.

 You can make the juice either with fresh kokum fruits or with dried ones.
 Check out the recipe here